What is Clubhouse and How Does It Work? What's New?

 What is Clubhouse?

-Clubhouse is a social media app which is only available on iOS devices at the time of publishing.
-It is an audio-only platform in which users can publish their talks or have others listen in.
+Clubhouse is a social media app that is available on iOS and Android devices.
+It is an audio-only platform through which users can publish their talks or have others listen.

-As a user of the platform it's possible to listen in to a talk, a bit like being at a TED conference, but in this case you can raise a hand to join in if invited.
+As a user of the platform it's possible to listen in to a talk, a bit like being at a TED conference, but in this case you can raise a hand to participate.

 Clubhouse